 In any case, when a system is virtual, its connection with the real world (i.e. hardware and virtualizer) clocks is indirect.
 Clocks for the virtualized system are updated when the virtualized system resumes, and time may “jump” or may advance much faster than normal until the clocks are synchronized with the real world.
 Similarly, time may run slowly or erratically in an executing virtualized system.
 These behaviours can result in processes being mis-synchronized or missing deadlines if time jumps or progresses too quickly for the task to get its work completed.

-If an attacker is aware that an application is virtualized, or that it is depending upon a non-realtime clock, and can determine what other applications share the same resource, they may be able to generate load for the other virtualized applications so that the one in question cannot retain enough resources to function correctly.
+If an attacker is aware that an application is virtualized, or that it is depending upon a non-real-time clock, and can determine what other applications share the same resource, they may be able to generate load for the other virtualized applications so that the one in question cannot retain enough resources to function correctly.

 7.34.2 Cross references

-TBD
+Burns and Wellings, Real Time Systems and Programming Languages [38]

+Kopetz, Hermann Real-Time Systems: Design Principles for Distributed Embedded Applications [39]

 7.34.3 Mechanism of failure